arvidn/libtorrent/trunk/docs/manual.rst

 dictionary with the following entries:

 ``nodes``
-	is a string with the nodes written as 6 bytes each.
-4 bytes ip address and 2 bytes port number.
-Both are written in big endian byte order.
+	A list of strings, where each string is a node endpoint encoded in binary.
+If the string is 6 bytes long, it is an IPv4 address of 4 bytes, encoded in network byte order (big endian), followed by a 2 byte port number (also network byte order).
+If the string is 18 bytes long, it is 16 bytes of IPv6 address followed by a 2 bytes port number (also network byte order).

 ``node-id``
 	The node id written as a readable string as a hexadecimal number.